ricallinson/pi-pxe-boot/basic-pxe-server.md

 ### Install the Server Software

-Now we install all the services required to create a PXE server.
+Now we install all the services required to create a PXE server starting with time.

+	sudo apt-get install ntp
+	nano /etc/ntp.conf

+In the configuration file add this to a new line after the last `restrict` line;

+	restrict 10.0.0.0 mask 255.255.255.0

+Now restart the `ntp` server;

+	sudo /etc/init.d/ntp restart

+Next install the software that will answer the PXE client requests;

 	sudo apt-get install dnsmasq